cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | Usage: Their marriage has gone stale.
 | Definition: (of a person) no longer able to perform well or creatively because of having done something for too long.
 | Usage: a top executive tends to get stale.
+|
+| intermittent
+| Definition: occurring at irregular intervals; not continuous or steady.
+| Usage: intermittent rain. [阵雨]

 .. figure:: images/circular_agriculture_fields.jpg